Starčevo culture

 The Starčevo culture is an archaeological culture of Southeastern Europe, dating to the Neolithic period between c.
 6200 and 4500 BCE.
-It originates in the spread of the Neolithic package of peoples and technological innovations including farming and ceramics from Anatolia to the area of Sesklo.
+It originates in the spread of the Neolithic package of peoples and technological innovations including farming and ceramics from Asia Minor to the area of Sesklo.
 The Starčevo culture marks its spread to the inland Balkan peninsula as the Cardial ware culture did along the Adriatic coastline.
 It forms part of the wider Starčevo–Körös–Criş culture which gave rise to the central European Linear Pottery culture c.
 700 years after the initial spread of Neolithic farmers towards the northern Balkans.

 The Starčevo site, the type site, is located on the north bank of the Danube near the village of Starčevo in Serbia (Vojvodina province), opposite Belgrade.

 Origins

 The Starčevo culture represents a northern expansion of Early Neolithic Farmers who settled from Anatolia to present-day central Greece and expanded northwards.
 It forms part of the wider Starčevo–Körös–Criș culture.
 The river routes which traverse present-day North Macedonia have been suggested as the potential path of the movement of peoples and farming knowledge.
 The Sesklo site has been generally viewed as the direct point of northwards expansion, but in 2020 radiocarbon dating across several sites showed that the site in Mavropigi (ca. 180 northwest of Sesklo) is a much more probable point of origin of the population movement along the river routes towards the central Balkans.
 As of 2020, the two oldest dated sites are Crkvina near Miokovci, Serbia and Runik, Kosovo which are statistically indistinguishable to each other and have been dated to ca. 6238 BCE (6362-6098 BCE at 95% CI) and ca. 6185 BCE (6325–6088 BCE at 95% Cl) respectively.